 To efficiently manage your gauge, you must find the balance between these two challenges: look for regular opportunities to get meaningful value from Addersgall heals, but be very cautious about spending both your available charges at the same time.

 *Note: if you use Rhizomata when you have two charges, the gauge timer is reset as it gives you the third charge.
 This could waste almost an entire charge worth of the timer.
 Try to only use Rhizomata when you have fewer than two charges to avoid wasting gauge progress.

 Spell and Ability Analysis

 When selecting a heal, it may help to focus on its additional effect.
 For example, think ofprimarily as party mitigation and primarily as a healing buff.
 You can get the healing from somewhere else, but you cannot replicate the additional effect so easily.
-That is the unique part of the ability, and that is what determines when and where you should use it.
+That is the unique part of the ability, and that is often what determines when and where you should use it.

 The importance of these additional effects means that Sage's heals do not have traditional priority rankings (other than oGCDs having priority over standard GCD heals).
 Every heal is situational, and you have a heal for every situation.
 In the following usage notes, the spells and abilities are listed in no particular order.